Policies & action

 Compared to our previous assessment, emissions under current policies have increased due to higher historical emissions than previously projected, a stronger rebound after COVID, and changes to the current policy assumptions.

-The Electromobility Strategy guides climate policy in the transport sector, and sets out an action plan to achieve electrification of a 100% of public urban transport vehicle fleet by 2050 and a ban of cars with combustion engines in 2035.
+The Electromobility Strategy guides climate policy in the transport sector and sets out an action plan to electrify 100% of the urban public transport vehicle fleet by 2050 and ban the sale of new cars with combustion engines in 2035.
 Chile has also introduced a carbon tax (Law 20.780/2014), although its price is likely too low to result in emissions reductions.

 In June 2022, Chile passed the Framework Law on Climate Change (21455) (Congreso Nacional de Chile, 2022).
 It includes the 2050 GHG neutrality target and recognises the NDC target, making them legally binding.
 As a result, Chile now has a legal framework that assigns responsibilities and strengthens the legal and institutional basis for implementing climate change mitigation and adaptation policies across all sectors, and is moving towards a low emissions economy.
 It also presents a paradigm shift in Chile’s environmental policy, as climate action is now not only the responsibility of the environment ministry but is spread across 17 national ministries, as well as regional governments and municipalities, and even includes the private sector.